IceHe/lib/snips/books/designing-data-intensive-applications.md

 Log

-- _The word log is often used to refer to application logs, where an application outputs text that describes what’s happening._
+- _The word log is often used to refer to application logs, where an application outputs text that describes what's happening._
 - _In this book, log is used in the more general sense:_ an append-only sequence of records.
-    - _It doesn’t have to be human-readable; it might be binary and intended only for other programs to read._
+    - _It doesn't have to be human-readable; it might be binary and intended only for other programs to read._

 #### Hash Indexes

 Possible Indexing Strategy

-- _Let’s say our data storage consists only of appending to a file._
+- _Let's say our data storage consists only of appending to a file._
 - Then the simplest possible indexing strategy is this: keep an in-memory hash map where every key is mapped to a byte offset in the data file -- the location at which the value can be found.
 - Whenever you append a new key-value pair to the file, you also update the hash map to reflect the offset of the data you just wrote (this works both for inserting new keys and for updating existing keys).
 - When you want to look up a value, use the hash map to find the offset in the data file, seek to that location, and read the value.